Meet Our Team

 Clinical Research Coordinator

-Maxime Centeno is a clinical research coordinator for the Adult Program for Sickle Cell Disease.
-She assists Dr. Glassberg in the daily activities of clinical research studies, including obtaining informed consent, and collecting and maintaining study information.
+Lydia Monk is a clinical research coordinator for the Adult Program for Sickle Cell Disease.
+She carries out the daily tasks of clinical research studies, including obtaining informed consent, and collecting and maintaining study data.
+She holds a BS in Cognitive Science

 Mitali Ashokkumar Pradhan, MS, CCRP